-The Group acquired a 4,381 square meters land from the General Manager of the Company, Zhuang, Rui-Yuan, with consideration amount of \$33,899 thousand.
-As of December 31, 2021, the relevant legal procedures have been completed and considerations has been paid.
+The Group acquired a 4,381 square meters land from the General Manager of the Company, Chuang, Rui-Yuan, with consideration amount of \$33,899 thousand.
+The relevant legal procedures have been completed and considerations has been paid.

-(iv) Borrowings
+(iv) Other related-party transactions